-For example, assume that Vairon Ltd. purchased an investment in Forsythe Ltd. bonds for \$200,000 at par value on January I and intends to hold them until maturity.
+For example, assume that Vairon Ltd. purchased an investment in Forsythe Ltd. bonds for \$200,000 at par value on January 1 and intends to hold them until maturity.
 The bonds pay interest on December 31 of each year.
 At year-end, Forsythe experiences cash flow problems that are considered by the investor as a loss event that triggers an impairment evaluation.
 The following cash flows are identified:

-Net re Present value of impaired cash flows using the current market rate Net realizable value either through sale or by exercising the investor's rights to sell any collateral 5,000 For compa For companies following ASPE, the entry for the AC investment in bonds would b ld be: Date Account/Explanation PR Debit Credit Loss on impairment of AC investments AC Investment - Forsythe bonds Present value using higher of the current in- terest rate of \$190,000 and the net realizable value of \$185,000: (\$200,000 - 190,000) ← 10,000 10,000
+Present value of impaired cash flows using the current market rate \$190,000 Net realizable value either through sale or by exercising the investor's rights to sell any collateral 185,000

+For companies following ASPE, the entry for the AC investment in bonds would be:

+General Journal

+Dat e Account/Explanation PR Debit Credit

+Loss on impairment of AC investments 10,000

+AC Investment - Forsythe bonds 10,000

+Present value using higher of the current in-

+terest rate of \$190,000 and the net realizable

+value of \$185,000: (\$200,000 - 190,000) ←